 What Does Otoplasty Entail?

-Before your procedure, you will meet with Dr. Pontell and he will go over the surgery.
+Before your ear surgery in Philadelphia, you will meet with Dr. Pontell and he will go over the surgery.
 He will evaluate your goals and address all of your concerns.
 Dr. Pontell will examine your ears and suggest the best approach for achieving the most aesthetically pleasing outcome.
 He will use computer imaging to provide you with a good idea of what to expect from the procedure.

 Dr. Pontell starts by making an incision on the back of the ear along the area where the ear cartilage joins the head.
 To correct ears that protrude, he will reshape and sculpt the ear cartilage so that the ears sit closer to the head.
 Once the cartilage is reshaped, the incision will be closed with stitches.

 Patients will have a scar on the back of the ear, but the incision is placed in an inconspicuous area so the scars should be barely noticeable.